-The charge imposed by Section 21.40.090 shall not apply to any governmental agency owning in whole or in part the property upon which the disposal site is located.
+Seattle Municipal Code 21.40.090 whole or in part the property upon which the disposal site is located.
 (Ord.
 90379 § 7, 1961.)

 21.40.110Preparation and placement of garbage.

 All garbage and rubbish shall be prepared and placed for collection as required by ordinance.
 Failure to meet such requirements may result in discontinuation of collection service, but not of the charges therefor.